csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_database/readme_database.md

 ![image](https://github.com/csc301-2023-fall/project-48-yorkregioneducationalservices-T/blob/feature/entities_marc/deliverables/yres_scheduler/yres_scheduler_database/docs/CSC301%20Database.jpg)

 For most of the entities, there are designated database plugins which contain queries for the database to be accessed/modified.
 Functions in the plugins are called by the corresponding service in reaction to receiving a request from the front end.
+Campus and Camp are entities which are not currently meant to be created, edited, deleted; and the Block, Group, and Schedule entities are disconnected from user interaction as they are involved purely with the scheduling algorithm.